webforj/webforj-documentation/docs/layouts/splitter.md

 path='https://demo.webforj.com/webapp/controlsamples/SplitterNested?'
 javaE='https://raw.githubusercontent.com/webforj/ControlSamples/main/src/main/java/layout_demos/splitter/SplitterNested.java'
 urls={['https://raw.githubusercontent.com/webforj/ControlSamples/main/src/main/java/layout_demos/splitter/SplitterBox.java',]}
-height='600px'
+height='300px'
 />

 ## Auto save

 The `Splitter` component includes an AutoSave feature, which saves the state of panel sizes to local storage to keep dimensions consistent between reloads.

-When the auto save configuration is set, the `Splitter` component automatically stores the state of panel sizes in the local storage of the web browser.
-This means that when users resize panels, their chosen sizes are persistently saved across page reloads or browser sessions.
-This feature reduces the need for manual adjustments.
+When you set the auto-save configuration, the `Splitter` component automatically stores the state of panel sizes in the web browser's local storage.
+This ensures that the sizes users choose for panels persist across page reloads or browser sessions, reducing the need for manual adjustments.

 ### Cleaning the state

-To programmatically remove the saved state to revert the splitter back to default settings/dimensions, call the `cleanState()` method to remove any saved state data related to the `Splitter` component from the local storage of the web browser.
+To programmatically remove the saved state to revert the `Splitter` back to default settings/dimensions, call the `cleanState()` method to remove any saved state data related to the `Splitter` component from the local storage of the web browser.

 <ComponentDemoMultiple
 path='https://demo.webforj.com/webapp/controlsamples/SplitterAutoSave?'
 javaE='https://raw.githubusercontent.com/webforj/ControlSamples/main/src/main/java/layout_demos/splitter/SplitterAutoSave.java'
 urls={['https://raw.githubusercontent.com/webforj/ControlSamples/main/src/main/java/layout_demos/splitter/SplitterBox.java',]}
-height='600px'
+height='400px'
 />

-In the above demo, the `setAutosave(true)` method is called on each `Splitter` instance to enable the AutoSave feature.
-This ensures that the state of panel sizes is automatically saved to local storage.
-When reloading the browser, the size of these splitters remains constant.
+In the above demo, each Splitter instance activates the AutoSave feature by calling the setAutosave(true) method.
+This ensures the automatic saving of panel sizes to local storage.
+Thus, when reloading the browser, the sizes of these splitters remain constant.

 Clicking the "Clear State" button calls the `cleanState()` method and refreshes the browser window to display the original dimensions.